serverlessworkflow/specification/specification.md

 }
 ```

-would set the value if 'isAdult' to true, as the expression returns a non-empty subset of the JSON data.
+would set the value if `isAdult` to true, as the expression returns a non-empty subset of the JSON data.
 Similarly

 ```json
 {